-Leanna Bartlett Leaves Little To The Imagination In Coral Chain Bikini While Lounging O The BEd
+Leanna Bartlett Leaves Little To The Imagination In Coral Chain Bikini While Lounging On The Bed

 "Go get you some girl.
 Your body is on point, and you're looking good.
 You should share your fitness routine with us," they wrote.

-A fourth Instagrammer missed the bubbly version of her personality.
+A fourth user missed the bubbly version of her personality.

 "Where's my Leanna at?
 Why don't you laugh anymore?
 You're still beautiful, just wish you would smile," they mused.